Unified Training Script

 Hydra looks for configuration files under the configs/ directory.
 Each subfolder groups related settings so you can mix and match them per experiment:

-data_io/anddataloader/: dataset-specific paths, preprocessing steps, and batching parameters.
-Add your own YAML files here when introducing a new dataset.model/: reusable model definitions (for examplebase_core_readout.yaml).trainer/: defaults for the Lightning trainer (epochs, devices, checkpointing, etc.).logger/: logging backends such as CSV, TensorBoard, or Weights & Biases.training_callbacks/: optional callbacks like early stopping or learning-rate schedulers.quality_checks/: extra validation steps after loading data.- root-level YAML files such as
+data_io/: dataset loading functions and dataset-specific metadata.dataloader/: clip extraction and batching behavior.model/: reusable model definitions (for examplebase_core_readout.yaml).trainer/: defaults for the Lightning trainer (epochs, devices, checkpointing, etc.).logger/: logging backends such as CSV, TensorBoard, or Weights & Biases.training_callbacks/: optional callbacks like early stopping or learning-rate schedulers.quality_checks/: extra validation steps after loading data.- root-level YAML files such as

 hoefling_2024_core_readout_high_res.yaml: "outer configs" that compose the pieces above into a concrete experiment.